6 Types of Organizational Change, Explained

 3. Structural change

-The Lewin’s Change Management Model works well for mergers and acquisitions because it focuses on creating a new status quo.
-It has three steps: unfreeze, change, refreeze.
+Lewin’s Change Management Model works well for mergers and acquisitions because it focuses on creating a new status quo.
+It has three steps: unfreeze, change, and refreeze.

-After you unfreeze the current processes, you move onto change.
+After you unfreeze the current processes, you move on to change.
 This step should be gradual.
-This is when strategy is so crucial.
+This is when the strategy is so crucial.
 Difficult changes, such as eliminating redundancies, require continuous and open communication.
 Encourage feedback and listen as much as you talk.
 Once the changes are in place, you “refreeze” or solidify the change as the new status quo.